stephan13360/systemd-services/README.md

 There are many options which remove some abilities for a service to change things in the system.

+#### TemporaryFileSystem=/:ro

+Requires systemd version 238 or higher.
+This can be used to hide the entire filesystem tree from the service.
+You can than use `BindReadOnlyPaths=` and `BindPaths=` to add files and folders that the applcations needs access to.
+This seems to be a secure and modern approach to what many people abused chroot for.
+When using systemd 237 or lower you can archive something similar with `RootDirectory=` but this uses chroot and chroot was never meant to be a security boundary.

 #### ProtectSystem=strict

 This makes the whole filesystems read-only to the process (/dev, /proc and /sys are exempt), even if it would run as root.
 I combine this with ReadWritePaths= to make some paths of the filesystem writeable again, if the service needs them.
 All paths listed inside ReadWritePaths= must exists or the service will refuse to start with a very cryptic error message.